Year in Review

 Specialist hybrid concept of the Year – Bacha Coffee, Changi Airport

-Every time I visit a Bacha store at the wonderful Singapore gateway, I am enchanted, awed and inspired by the Bacha experience.
+Every time I visit a Bacha store at the wonderful Singapore gateway, I am enchanted, awed and inspired by the experience.

-This is coffee nirvana, featuring a heady range of brew from just about every coffee-producing nation on the planet.
-From the carefully curated choice of in-store music (everything from classic to jazz to blue) to the exquisite coffee packaging; from croissants that will take you to culinary heaven and back; to the charming white coat, white glove service, everything is touch perfect.
-Oh, and all that glorious orange.
-As I once opined in my Blog, if Hermès was a coffee brand, it would be Bacha.
+From the carefully curated choice of in-store music (everything from classic to jazz to blues) to the exquisite coffee packaging; from croissants that will take you to culinary heaven and back; to the charming white coat, white glove service, everything is touch perfect.

 F&B Outlet of the Year – Mitti Café, Kempegowda International Airport Bengaluru